 What Other Forms of Auto Insurance Coverage Are Available?

 Beyond uninsured/underinsured motorist coverage, you have some optional forms of coverage that you can consider purchasing to ensure that you are covered, no matter the situation.
 These forms of additional coverage are not required by law, but most auto insurance companies will provide them on request.
 They will cause your insurance policy to cost more, but it will be well worth it if you end up in an auto accident that is caused by someone without insurance, and even if you end up in an auto accident that was caused by yourself or by another factor.

 One of these is collision coverage, which will address any property damage associated with an auto accident with another motorist or even with an object, such as if you run into a mailbox or a tree.
 Another optional form of coverage is comprehensive coverage.
 This addresses any property damage that is caused by the weather, theft, or vandalism.
 You can also purchase death and disability coverage, custom equipment coverage, medical payments coverage, and more.
 Discuss your options with your insurance policy provider and be prepared.

 Call Brown Moore & Associates After a North Carolina Auto Accident

-If you’ve been injured in a North Carolina auto accident, call a dedicated Charlotte car crash injury lawyer at the Brown Moore & Associates, PLLC to discuss your options for seeking compensation.
-We will help you to file your claim with the appropriate insurance policy, if one is available; and we’ll help you to file a lawsuit against any uninsured drivers who may be involved.
+If you’ve been injured in a North Carolina auto accident, call a dedicated Charlotte car accident lawyer at the Brown Moore & Associates, PLLC to discuss your options for seeking compensation.
+We will help you to file your claim with the appropriate insurance policy if one is available, and we’ll help you to file a lawsuit against any uninsured drivers who may be involved.
 We’re here to answer your questions and help you through each step of pursuing compensation, so do not hesitate to call us and get started on your automobile collision claim.